axlecoffee/blahaj-template/wiki/introduction.md

 - Version specific or platform specific Mixin configs
 - Sodium and Iris in your dev instance
 - EMI in your dev instance

-## Why Multiversion?

-This template combines two different things---*multiversion* and *multiloader*.

-Traditionally, if you want to support multiple Minecraft versions, you would need to create multiple Git branches for each version.
-This can be a major pain if you are actively maintaining each one, so instead, *multiversion* Minecraft mods build all jars from a single branch, often called a *monorepo*.

-Of course, you still need some way to separate version specific code.
-This is typically done with some kind of *preprocessor*, which enables conditional compilation so that each Minecraft version target only includes the code that works for it.
-While this makes Gradle scripts more complicated to set up and understand, it massively simplifies updates across many supported versions.
-Fortunately, setting up Gradle is largely a one time operation, and this template takes care of most of it.

-Likewise, if you wanted to support both Forge and Fabric, you would also need separated Git branches, and this can compound the maintenance problem when trying to support multiple versions as well.
-To make this easier, **multiloader** Minecraft mods build from one repo, typically with a lot of shared code (since both modloaders are just Minecraft!).

-You've probably heard of Architectury, which is a multiloader Gradle setup that uses separated `common`, `forge`, and `fabric` sourcesets.
-However, it's just simply cleaner to combine both, since they can both be set up with preprocessors to build from a single `src` directory.

-Note that you don't actually need to do both multiloader and multiversion---you can remove one or the other and this setup will work the same.